Vivek-Tate/SolarSave/README.md

 - Interactive 24/7 Chat Functionality-:
     - This functionality was for the staff to resolve queries of the householder if they have at any point of time.
 - Payment using Stripe-:
-    - Currently, the payment option used is Paypal for sandbox donation but in the future, the stripe payment would have been an extra payment option.
+    - Currently, the payment option used is Paypal for sandbox donation but in the future, the stripe payment would be an extra payment option.

 ---

 <ins> Technologies : </ins>
-- Frontend: HTML5,CSS3, Bootstrap
+- Frontend: HTML5,CSS3, Bootstrap, Javascript,jQuery
-- Backend- Flask, SQL
+- Backend- Flask, SQLite

 ---